The premium (tariff) is governed by the type of cover selected by the proposer as decided by the insurance regulator in India’s IRDA.

 - Employees engaged in loading and as well as unloading vessels: 15 (Avg. wages past 12 months: Rs.
 75,000)

 - Workers engaged in Building towers and buildings: 35 (Avg. wages past 12 months: Rs.
 75,000)

 - Woodworker/carpenters engaged: 10 (Avg. wages past 12 months: Rs.
 80,000)

 - Agriculturists (botanists or gardeners): 4 (Avg. wages past 12 months: Rs.
 60,000)

 The premium quoted by the insurer to cover Shoumik’s staff for 12 months is Rs.
-48,595 and Rs.
-66,780 under Table A. First option does not cover occupational diseases and sub-contractors.
+48,595 and besides, Rs.
+66,780 under Table A. Therefore, the first option does not cover occupational diseases and sub-contractors.